aidatapros/analyticsprojectstartup/README.md

 ## 2. Business Requirements

-The following assets can be used to help identify the requirements and therefore the data sources and lower level details :
+Diving into Power BI is what the tool is designed for, supporting rapid iterations of prototyping in a compact tool that process millions over rows of data on a business laptop.
+In Enterprise / Complex use cases a requirements list informs what investment is required and can be the following assets can be used to help identify the requirements and therefore the data sources and lower level details :

 ![image](https://github.com/aidarwin/analyticsprojectstartup/assets/103006306/498464a4-3a47-42d4-9db5-3beb407dbfb0)